browserengineering/book/book/layout.md

         # ...
 ```

-Make sure this code comes *before* the loop that adds `DrawText`
+Make sure this code comes *before* the loop that adds `DrawText` objects: the
-objects and *before* the recursion into child layout objects: the
+background has to be drawn *below* that text.
+Note also that `paint_tree`
-background has to be drawn *below* and therefore *before* any
+calls `paint` before recursing into the subtree, so the subtree also paints
-contents.
+on top of this background, as desired.

 With the display list filled out, we need to `draw`
 each graphics command.
 Let's add an `execute` method for this.
 On